SU-SWS/Stanford-Drupal-Profile/README.txt

 Authors: Marco Wise, John Bickar
 URL: http://sites.stanford.edu

-A drush make and install profile for new sites on the Stanford Sites Drupal hosting service.
+A drush make and Drupal install profile for new sites on the Drupal Hosting Service at Stanford ("Stanford Sites").

-NOTE: The installation profile at root is not the one used on sites.stanford.edu It's just for developing and testing and might change without notice.
-It also does not necessarily reflect how actual sites will be set up.
-The one on sites.stanford.edu is in a subdirectory.
+Leading-edge development occurs on this branch, 6.x-1.x-dev.
+This branch may or may not reflect what is installed on sites.stanford.edu.

+The -installed branches (6.x-1.x-installed, 7.x-1.x-installed) track what is installed on sites.stanford.edu.
+Check out the latest tag on one of those branches to match what is currently installed on sites.stanford.edu.

+If drush make fails because you do not have access to some of the github repositories referenced in the .make file, run drush make with the --force-complete flag.